ASE-Workshop-2023/tutorial/_episodes/04-building-manipulating-atoms.md

 ---

 > ## Code connection
-> In this chapter we explore the [`ase.build` module](https://wiki.fysik.dtu.dk/ase/ase/build/build.html), which contains tools for building structures using parameters rather than detailed lists of positions.
+> In this episode we explore the [`ase.build` module](https://wiki.fysik.dtu.dk/ase/ase/build/build.html), which contains tools for building structures using parameters rather than detailed lists of positions.
 {: .callout}

 ### A set of simple molecules are pre-defined in ASE